davide16/editedDNR/README.md

 # edited DNR Thesis Project
-Code to communicate with a broker Crossbar.io instead of MQTT in Distributed NodeRed.
+Within the thesis project was changed the DNR code to communicate with a broker Crossbar.io instead of MQTT in Distributed NodeRed.